wepl/hrtmon/readme-whdload.txt

 	(there is no stackframe cleanup!)

  WI	- whdload info
-	shows the WHDLoad version and size of chip memory used, if WHDLoad has version >= 16.6 it shows also start, end and size of expansion memory (only if expmem is used)
+	shows the WHDLoad version and size of chip memory used if WHDLoad has version >= 16.6 it also shows start, end and size of expansion memory (only if expmem is used) if WHDLoad has version >= 16.9 it also shows start, end and size of slave memory

  WL	name start - load file into memory
 	does the same as command L and has the same parameters